nachtgold/fileprocessing/README.md

 ...
 ```

-The sample code moves all files from `latest` directory (where cplit is working on) into the structured folder under `out`.
+The sample code moves all files from `latest` directory (where csplit is working in) into the structured folder under `out`.

 ```python
 import hashlib